 In the early 1990's, families of victims of several high profile airplane crashes complained of constant harassment by attorneys in the days immediately following the crash and even at memorial services.
 In response, Congress included a provision in the Aviation Disaster Family Assistance Act that prohibits lawyers and their agents from unsolicited communications with crash survivors and victims' families within 45 days after the crash.

 The legal and scientific issues in airplane accident lawsuits are often complex and sophisticated.
 People considering bringing a legal claim based on an airplane crash or who are contemplating joining a class action lawsuit are well advised to get legal help.
 For help in choosing a good personal injury attorney, read Nolo's article Finding a Personal Injury Lawyer.
-Go to Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area.
-(Click the "Types of Cases" and "Work History" tabs to find out about the lawyer's experience, if any, with airplane crash litigation).
+To access Nolo's Lawyer Directory for a list of personal injury attorneys in your geographical area, please see the form below.